PaulWheatcroft/CarpBuzz/README.md

 - I can amend existing fishery entries
     1. An edit icon for each fishery can be found in the top left hand corner of the more information for that fishery
-    2. When the user click on this icon they are take to the edit page for that fishery
+    2. When the user clicks on this icon they are taken to the edit page for that fishery
     3. All details can be changed as needed
 - I can delete fisheries from the directory
     1. Also there is a clearly marked delete button.